 When you’re comparing Amex Blue Cash Everyday and the Bank of America Cash Rewards, consider how each card’s benefits stack up for your spending habits.

 How do you decide between two credit cards that offer similar types of rewards?
-The Bank of America® Customized Cash Rewards credit card and the Blue Cash Everyday® Card from American Express are two no-annual-fee credit cards that offer 3% cash back on popular everyday shopping categories – and both cards come with 15 months of 0% intro APR on purchases, giving you plenty of time to make and pay off purchases without accruing interest.
+The Bank of America® Customized Cash Rewards credit card and the Blue Cash Everyday® Card from American Express are two no-annual-fee credit cards that offer 3% cash back on popular everyday shopping categories – and both cards come with a 0% intro APR offer on purchases, giving you plenty of time to make and pay off purchases without accruing interest.